 The average car insurance rate in Colorado is $1,757 per year — 14% more than the national average.

-Your car insurance premiums are impacted by factors aside from the state in which you live.
-Auto insurance premiums price based on a number of components, including your credit score, driving record, age, gender, and marital status.
+Aside from where you live, car insurance premiums are impacted by many factors.
+Auto insurance prices are based on a number of components, including your credit score, driving record, age, gender, and marital status.

-We assessed Colorado auto insurance premiums by all of the significant rating factors.
+Below we assessed Colorado auto insurance premiums by all of the significant rating factors so you could easily compare rates.
 Read on to see how much car insurance runs in your state — or enter your ZIP code above to receive personalized quotes from leading insurers.

 Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 Colorado drivers without a recent at-fault accident save almost 40% on their car insurance, on average, while Colorado drivers without a recent ticket save 17%.
 These figures are less than the national averages of a 50% savings without an at-fault accident and 25% savings without a speeding ticket.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.